 In this post learn how to access the member search feature and the different ways to use the tool.
-This feature, which has recently been updated, should help save you time and might even help you make valuable research connections.
+This feature should help save you time and might even help you make valuable research connections.

 I know that I am not the only person who has spent thirty minutes – or sometimes even more – trying to locate one specific individual on Ancestry.
 One of the most common reasons that I might do this is when a friend or associate tells me “Hey, I did an Ancestry DNA test, too!
 I wonder if we match?”